Published: June 26, 2020 | Updated: June 21, 2022

-Well, while we might still hear of people contracting COVID 19 worldwide, there’s no shortage of Americans dying from drug overdoses every day.
-The opioid crisis remains the real crisis.
+While we might still hear of people contracting COVID-19 worldwide, there’s no shortage of Americans dying from drug overdoses every day.
+The opioid crisis remains present.
+So much so that more than 100,000 Americans died of drug overdoses last year, and businesses are shelling out millions in lawsuit settlements.

 With the cost of addiction and its impact on society enormous, it pays to educate yourself on all facets of addiction even if you’re not currently dependent on any substances.